-Annexure 1 to the Independent Auditor's Report (referred to in paragraph 1 of the 'Report on Other Legal and Regulatory Requirements' section of our report of even date)
+Place: Ahmedabad Date: 26/06/2025 Annexure 1 to the Independent Auditor's Report (referred to in paragraph 1 of the 'Report on Other Legal and Regulatory Requirements' section of our report of even date) of Ingenuity Biosciences Private Limited for the year ended March 31, 2025

 - 1. In respect of Property, Plant and Equipment: - a.
-(A) The Company has generally maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company has maintained proper records showing full particulars of intangibles assets. - b.
-All Property, Plant and Equipment were physically verified by the Management in accordance with a regular program of verification which, in our opinion, provides for physical verification of all the Property, Plant and Equipment at reasonable intervals.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - c.
-The company has no immovable properties (other than properties where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee) and the title deeds of the same are held in the name of the Company is not applicable. - d.
-The Company has not revalued its Property, Plant and Equipment (including Right of use assets) or intangible assets during the year ended March 31, 2024.
+(A) The Company has no Property, Plant and Equipment, hence maintenance of records of Property, Plant and Equipment is not applicable. - (B) The Company has no intangibles assets hence maintenance of records is not applicable. - b.
+As there is no Property, Plant and Equipment hence physical verification is not applicable. - c.
+The company has no immovable properties hence the title deeds of the same are held in the name of the Company is not applicable. - d.
+The Company has no Property, Plant and Equipment (including Right of use assets) or intangible assets during the year ended March 31, 2025.
 Accordingly, the requirement to report on clause 3(i)(d) of the Order is not applicable to the Company. - e.
 There are no proceedings initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.
-Accordingly, the requirement to report on clause 3(i)(e) of the Order is not applicable to the Company. - 2. a.
-According to the information and explanations given to us the management has conducted physical verification of inventory at reasonable intervals during the year and no material discrepancies were noticed on such physical verification. - b.
+Accordingly, the requirement to report on clause 3(i)(e) of the Order is not applicable to the Company. - a.
+The company has no inventory, hence physical verification of inventory is not applicable. b.
 The Company has not been sanctioned working capital limits in excess of Rupees five crores in aggregate from banks during the year on the basis of security of current assets of the Company.
 Hence the clause of the order regarding the quarterly returns/statements is not applicable. - 3.
 During the year the Company has not made any investments in, provided any guarantee or security or granted any loan or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties.
-Hence, requirement to report on clause 3(a)(A) & (B), (b) to (f) of the order is not applicable to the company. - 4.
-The company has not advanced loans to directors, hence the non-compliance with section 185 of the Companies Act, 2013 are not applicable. - The company has not given loan to any company, hence the non-compliance to the provisions of section 186 of the Companies Act 2013 are not applicable.
+Hence, requirement to report on clause 3(a) to (f) of the order is not applicable to the company. - 4.
+The company has not advanced loans to directors, hence the non-compliance with section 185 of the Companies Act, 2013 are not applicable.
+The company has not given loan to any company, hence the non-compliance to the provisions of section 186 of the Companies Act 2013 are not applicable. - 5.
+In our opinion and according to the information and explanations given to us, as the Company has neither accepted deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning and according to the information and explanations given to us, as the Company has neither accepted deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning and according to the information and explanations given to us, as the rules made thereunder, to the extent applicable.
+Accordingly, clause 3(v) of the Order is not applicable.

-- 5. In our opinion and according to the information and explanations given to us, as the Company has neither accepted deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning of sections 73 to 76 of the Companies Act and the rules made thereunder, to the extent applicable.
-Accordingly, clause 3(v) of the Order is not applicable. - 6.
-We are informed that maintenance of cost records has not been prescribed by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 in respect of activities of the company and therefore clause 3(vi) of the Order is not applicable.
+6. We are informed that maintenance of cost records has not been prescribed by the Central Government under sub-section (1) of section 148 of the Companies Act, 2013 in respect of activities of the company and therefore clause 3(vi) of the Order is not applicable.